-10.4.1.2 Records of all complaints against faculty are maintained by the Compliance Officers.
+- 10.4.1.2 Records of all complaints against faculty are maintained by the Compliance Officers.
 The Compliance Officers track the report and confirm incident rate for statistical purposes.
 Annually, a report will be given to the College President summarizing the data.
-These records will be held in confidence.

-10.4.2 Reporting Requirements

-- All faculty, staff, administrators and students are required to promptly report any suspected violations of the Policy Against Harassment and Discrimination and known or suspected violations of the Policy Against Sex Discrimination, including Sexual Harassment and Sexual Misconduct, and Other Interpersonal Misconduct, even if the individual who was the victim has not filed a complaint.
+These records will be held in confidence. - 10.4.2 Reporting Requirements - 10.4.2.1 All faculty, staff, administrators and students are required to promptly report any suspected violations of the Policy Against Harassment and Discrimination and known or suspected violations of the Policy Against Sex Discrimination, including Sexual Harassment and Sexual Misconduct, and Other Interpersonal Misconduct, even if the individual who was the victim has not filed a complaint.
 The report should be directed to a Compliance Officer.
+Violations of the Policy Against Sex Discrimination, including Sexual Harassment and Sexual Misconduct, and Other Interpersonal Misconduct should be directed to a Compliance Officer.
 Violations of the Policy Against Sex Discrimination, including Sexual Harassment and Sexual Misconduct, and Other Interpersonal Misconduct should be directed to a Title IX Coordinator.
 A Compliance Officer may also serve as a Title IX Coordinator. - 10.4.2.2 The College has a legal obligation to investigate alleged incidents of harassment and discrimination.
 Therefore, even if a potential victim chooses not to pursue the complaint procedures set forth in this policy, the College still retains the right to fully investigate the matter and take appropriate actions consistent with its findings.